infracost/docs/docs/faq.md

 ### What's the difference between Infracost and Terraform Cloud's cost estimation?

 The key differences are:
-1. Infracost [supports over 230 resources](/docs/supported_resources/overview).
-Terraform Cloud supports 43 resources.
+1. Infracost [supports over 1,100 resources](/docs/supported_resources/overview) and growing fast thanks to our [large open source community](https://github.com/infracost/infracost/#community-and-contributing) of contributors.
+Terraform Cloud supports 200 resources and is closed source.
 2. Infracost parses HCL code directly, which makes it super-fast as a Terraform plan is not needed.
 3. Infracost can be used to model [usage-based resources](/docs/features/usage_based_resources) and do what-if analysis.
 4. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of the source control and CI/CD system being used.
 5. Infracost can be used with [Terragrunt](/docs/features/terragrunt).
 6. Infracost can be used with [Terraform modules](/docs/features/terraform_modules).
 7. Infracost can output JSON and be used to create [cost policies](/docs/features/cost_policies) with Open Policy Agent, Conftest and HashiCorp Sentinel.
+8. [Infracost Cloud](/docs/infracost_cloud/get_started/) builds on top of Infracost open source to give team leads, managers and FinOps practitioners dashboards, guardrails, centralized cost policies and Jira integration so they can help guide the team.

 ### What Terraform versions are supported?